bergoid/gm2png/README.rst

     Z is the zoom level.

-    The tiles to be downloaded form a rectangular area determined by XMIN, XMAX, YMIN and YMAX.
+    The tiles form a rectangular area determined by XMIN, XMAX, YMIN and YMAX.
 The top left tile is at (XMIN,YMIN) and the bottom right tile at (XMAX, YMAX).

     The downloaded tiles are stored in '~/build/gm2png/tiles'.
 Saved tiles are not downloaded again in subsequent runs of 'gm2png'.